Apply to EnMed

 Consideration for Applicants

-without an ABET-accredited degreeInterested applicants who do not hold a baccalaureate degree in engineering from an ABET accredited (or standards-meeting) program may be considered upon completion of prescribed math and engineering leveling courses.
+without an ABET-accredited degreeInterested applicants who do not hold a baccalaureate, or advanced, degree in engineering or computer science from an ABET-accredited (or standards-meeting) program may be considered upon completion of prescribed math and engineering leveling courses.
 These criteria may be fulfilled by a combination of undergraduate and graduate leveling coursework:

 -